blamejoel/dm/README.md

 This web app was created to showcase a potential redesign of a particular app for a client.

-It is built with PolymerJS.
+It is built with PolymerJS and all relevant work can be found in the [app dir] (app/).

 ### Licensing
 Please do not copy, distribute or otherwise use any of this code without